Frequently Asked Questions

 Atlantis accepts submissions of prose (short fiction and nonfiction), poetry, visual art including photography, and images of three-dimensional art.
 Contributors must be currently enrolled students in any UNC school or Cape Fear Community College.

 All submissions are made online.
 Click on the Submit link.
 There you’ll find full instructions.

 Executive staff of The Seahawk, Atlantis, TealTV and Hawkstream Radio, and our graduate assistant for Sales & Marketing earn stipends.
 All others working for student publications volunteer their time.
-Advertising consultants earn commission on sales plus a small base.
-Office assistants and the distribution assistant earn an hourly wage.
+Advertising consultants and office assistants earn hourly wages.

 Office and sales positions at UNCW Student Media are posted on the Career Center's SeaWork site.
 To apply for an open position, submit an online application, If you meet the minimum qualifications, you’ll be invited for an interview.
 No prior experience is required (we train), but prior experience certainly helps.

 For editorial coverage, contact our editors directly, as early as possible — we recommend two weeks or more in advance.
 Email works best.
-The Seahawk and Seahawk Central News welcome news tips as well.
+The Seahawk and Seahawk Central News welcome news tips.
 Contact information is available here.
 Or call 910-962-3229.